 Veeck’s statement about building goodwill in Japan had come to fruition, and more teams and players began to tour Japan, engaging new audiences and continuing to build the bridge between the two former feuding nations.
 As more players began to enter Japan to try their hand and earn more cash, it even became a matter of U.S. security, as evidenced by the short but notable Japanese careers of former MLB stars Larry Doby, who had broken the American League color barrier with the Cleveland Indians, and Don Newcombe, who had won the MVP and Cy Young in 1956 with the Los Angeles Ddogers.

-Doby recollected that the Chunichi Dragons had approached him with the opportunity to play in Japan, and when he agreed, he received a call from Pierre Salinger, President John F. Kennedy’s press secretary, to meet with the President at the White House to discuss the opportunity.
+Doby recollected that the Chunichi Dragons had approached him with the opportunity to play in Japan in 1962, and when he agreed, he received a call from Pierre Salinger, President John F. Kennedy’s press secretary, to meet with the President at the White House to discuss the opportunity.
 Salinger told Doby that the Japan-U.S. relationship was strengthening, and through baseball, they could develop even further.
 Doby and Newcombe only played a single season for the Dragons, with Doby batting .225 and Newcombe only appearing in one recorded game, but it continued to build the bridge; more and more stars were coming to play in Japan.

 Those stars included pitcher Joe Stanka, who won 26 games for the Hawks in 1964 and became the first American to win the Pacific League MVP, and pitcher Gene Bacque, who that same year won 29 games with a 1.89 ERA and became the first American to win the Eiji Sawamura Award for the league’s outstanding pitcher.
 On the other side of the spectrum, young pitcher Masanori Murakami became the first Japanese player to play in MLB when the Hawks lent him to the San Francisco Giants; Murakami would go on to be a young stud for the Giants, striking out over a batter per inning, on average.